Vyral/base-template/_posts/2019-03-08-tips-for-investing-in-residential-real-estate.md

 {% include youtube.html %}

-Investing in real estate doesn’t have to be the massive undertaking that some will have you believe.
-Here are some ways to invest in residential real estate without having to take full ownership of an asset.
+<p style="text-align: center;"><em>Investing in real estate doesn’t have to be the massive undertaking that some will have you believe.
+Here are some ways to invest in residential real estate without having to take full ownership of an asset.</em></p>

 If you’ve been thinking about getting into the real estate investment market, we’ve got some good news for you.
 I recently sat down for an interview on Facebook Live where I answered some of the most common questions about investing in residential real estate and how you can get started. **Here’s an outline of the discussion, with timestamps so that you can skip ahead to the section(s) that interest you the most:**